Last Updated: 26th November 2017.

-But the thing is that when you’re going traveling you need to somehow be able to afford it – obviously.
+When you’re going traveling you need to somehow be able to afford it – obviously.

 Sadly, money doesn’t grow on trees and my parents don’t have millions of dollars in their bank accounts that they can hand out to me, so instead I need to finance the trip myself.
 Boooh.
+I do this in various ways and I’ll let you in on my secret right here – okay, it’s not really a secret, but here goes.

 You’re probably going to be disappointed by hearing this: there is no magical recipe.
 It’s all about working hard and making money.
 You could also try and win the lottery, but I wouldn’t hold my breath if I were you.